dphilipson/transducist/docs/api.md

 ### `toSum()`

 For a chain of numbers, return their sum.
+If the input is empty, return `0`.
+For
-For example:
+example:

 ```ts
 chainFrom(["a", "bb", "ccc"])